oleander/remap/README.md

 end
 ```

-Rules can be expressed in a variety of ways to best fit the problem at hand.
+Rules can be expressed in a variety of ways to best fit the

-The following rules are all equal
+problem at hand.
+The following rules are yields the same output

 ``` ruby
 # Flat map